Viola Odebrecht: 1. FFC Turbine Potsdam

 In 2005 Odebrecht won the UEFA Women's Cup with 1.FFC Turbine Potsdam, the team for which she signed again for the 2008/09 season.

 In the 2006 summer season, Odebrecht played five times for Valur in the Icelandic Úrvalsdeild, scoring once.

 VfL Wolfsburg

 On 29 February 2012, Odebrecht signed a two-year contract and will move to VfL Wolfsburg on 1 July 2012.

 She retired after the 2014–15 season.

 International career

 In 2003, she was a member of the World Cup winning team who went on to take the bronze medal at the Athens Olympics 2004.

-After a six-year hiatus, Odebrecht returned to the German national side in a Euro 2013 qualifying match against Romania on 22 October 2011.
+After a six-year hiatus, Odebrecht returned to the Germany national side in a Euro 2013 qualifying match against Romania on 22 October 2011.

 International goals

 Scores and results list Germany's goal tally first:

-Personal life
+Other work

 Odebrecht was part of a rotation of studio commentators for ESPN's telecasts of the 2011 FIFA Women's World Cup.